LKreutzer/bazel-workshop/README.md

 ## Simple example exercises:

+These examples are only suggestions - adapt to the interests and skills of the workshop participants.

+- Exercise 0:
+  - Write a Hello world program and bazelify it
 - Exercise 1:
   - Setup a simple project with a genrule that concatenates two files
   - Build the genrule target